Back to top

 The effectiveness of palliative care is proven.
 Multiple clinical trials have demonstrated the benefits of accessing care for people living with a serious illness.
 Research shows that people with a serious cancer who access palliative care soon after their diagnosis, alongside their recommended cancer treatments, have better outcomes.
 Patients feel better, have fewer symptoms, are happier and overall have a better quality of life.
 There is also growing evidence to show people receiving palliative care live longer.

 As a result, palliative care services reduce the need for crisis hospitalisations, which are not only difficult for patients and families, but costly too.
-Palliative care allows people to remain safely in their homes and communities, is better for patients, and reduces pressures of the health care system.
+Palliative care allows people to remain safely in their homes and communities, is better for patients, and reduces pressures on the health care system.

 With an ageing population and an increased life expectancy for people over 85, palliative care in aged care is becoming increasingly important in improving the lives of older Australians.
 Rather than just being available for a person approaching the end of their life, palliative care provides an added layer of long-term support for people with a serious illness at the same time as clinical treatment, providing them with comfort and connection when it's needed most.

-Your state or territory department of health can provide additional resources on palliative care services for people living with a life limiting illness and their families and carers.
+Your state or territory department of health can provide additional resources on palliative care services for people living with a life-limiting illness and their families and carers.

 holding hands